A1exdV/BH-Studio-Test/README.md

 ![screen-gif](./Gif/gif_connect.gif)

-Simple multiplayer game made whis Mirror.
+Simple multiplayer game made with Mirror.
 Very similar to tag game.
-Players can dash in moving direction and the fist to tag in dash 3 times (can be changed) win.
+Players can dash in moving direction and the first to tag in dash 3 times (can be changed) win.
 Player that has been tagged becomes invulnerable for a short time.

 ![screen-gif](./Gif/gif_Game.gif)